alainamstutz/MOCA-DAWA/MOCA-DAWA.html.md

 Number (1) is not a problem in our case since we randomize all at once.
 Number (2) is the best we can get.

-The methods works as follows: For the (n+1)th cluster: compute the “amount of imbalance” (using KLD imbalance score) assuming the cluster is assigned to each arm in turn, then bias toward the arm(s) with the smallest value.
+The method works as follows: For the (n+1)th cluster: compute the “amount of imbalance” (using KLD imbalance score) assuming the cluster is assigned to each arm in turn, then bias toward the arm(s) with the smallest value.
 They recommend: Pk = c(0.8, 0.1, 0.1): the covariate-balance biased-coin probabilities.
 80% chance of choosing the arm with the smallest imbalance, 10% chance for the second-smallest, 10% chance for the worst.
 If all three arms tie, then average all slots (0.8+0.1+0.1)/3 = 0.333 (simple randomization)

 Dn: maximum tolerated size imbalance before intervening